benlau/jscaffold/README.md

 ![jscaffold-concept](https://github.com/benlau/jscaffold/assets/82716/39c9be21-f19f-43f7-97e1-1611ef99ec72)

 The basic element is a form that is rendered based on the types/format of the input source.
-Once the confirm button is pressed, it will save the changes back to the input if possible, and then run scripts/functions."
+Once the submit button is pressed, it will save the changes back to the input if possible, and then run scripts/functions.

-By repeating different forms, an application can be built for various purposes.
+By using different forms repeatedly, an application can be built for various purposes

 - [ ] Link to Demo notebook